 DaSilva’s Creations, 11/F, Block A, Unit A-3 Mai Hing Industrial Building, 16-18 Hing Yip Street, Kwun Tong, Kowloon, Hong Kong, 2520 6333, [email protected], www.dasilvacreations.com, fully-decorated 6′ trees cost $6,000 – all prices include cost of delivery, but additional costs apply for delivery to New Territories and outlying islands

 A great choice if you are looking for artificial trees to avoid any mess and hassle (and that you can re-use every year).
 Prices are super low and decorations are plentiful.

-Editor’s Note: This post was originally written by Sarah Richard published on 16 November 2016, and was updated by Crystal Lau on 15 September 2017.
+Editor’s Note: This post was originally written in November 2016 and was most recently updated by Lydia Ching on 14, October 2019.

 Featured image courtesy of Element5 Digital via Pexels, image 1 courtesy of Xmastree Online, image 2 courtesy of Denisse Leon via Unsplash, image 3 courtesy of van der Bloom via Instagram, image 4 courtesy of Ellermann Floweres via Instagram, image 5 courtesy of Irina Iriser via Pexels, image 6 courtesy of Royal Christmas.